Spanish Army (Peninsular War): Spring 1808

 In the spring of 1808, Spain's army consisted of 131,000 men, of whom 101,000 were regulars and 30,000 militia.
-Most of the militias formed part of the garrisons of the country's seaports, which needed to be protected against English expeditions.
+Most of the militias formed part of the garrisons of the country's seaports, which at that early stage of the conflict had needed to be protected against English expeditions.

-However, not all of the regular troops were stationed in Spain, since Bonaparte had requested a strong division for use in the north of Europe, and the Marquis of La Romana had been sent to the Baltic with 15,000 men, the picked regiments of the army, leaving only 86,000 regulars in Spain.

-Of these regular troops, some 13,000 men were foreign mercenaries: from Switzerland (six regiments, totalling over 10,000 bayonets); a Neapolitan regiment and three Irish regiments —Hibernia, Irlanda, and Ultonia (i.e. Ulster).

-Excluding the foreign troops, there were thirty-five regiments of troops of the line, of three battalions each, and twelve single-battalion regiments of light infantry, and if all of these had been up to the proper establishment of 840 men, the total would have amounted to 98,000 bayonets.
+However, since Bonaparte had requested a strong division for use in the north of Europe, not all of the regular troops were stationed in Spain, and the Marquis of La Romana had been sent to the Baltic at the head of the Division of the North, numbering with 15,000 men, the picked regiments of the army, leaving only 86,000 regulars in Spain, made up of thirty-five regiments of troops of the line, of three battalions each, and twelve single-battalion regiments of light infantry, and if all of these had been up to the proper establishment of 840 men, the total would have amounted to 98,000 bayonets.
 By way of example, many of the corps in the interior of Spain were grossly under-manned: e.g. the regiment of Estremadura had only 770 men between its three battalions, that of Cordova 793, and the regiment of Navarre 822, that is, only around 250 men to the battalion instead of the proper 840.

-As for the militia, these totalled forty-three battlions, which were named after the towns in which they had been raised —Badajoz, Lugo, Alcazar, and so forth.
-In general, their ranks were much fuller than those of the regular regiments—only two battalions had fewer than 550 bayonets.
+As for the militia, these totalled forty-three battalions, which were named after the towns in which they had been raised —Badajoz, Lugo, Alcazar, and so forth.
+In general, their ranks were much fuller than those of the regular regiments—only two of these battalions had fewer than 550 bayonets.